 - Check if the local doctor can write and speak English, or your native language.

 - Have a written document that identifies your blood type, any chronic illness, and allergies in the local language.
 This information is vital in the case of medical emergency.

 - Make sure your international health insurance plan has medical emergency evacuation coverage.

 - Wear your medical information bracelet if you have an underlying medical condition

 - Have the embassy contact information for your destination country.

 Obtain International Health Insurance Before Departure

 The cost of preventive healthcare at many private medical facilities is expensive, especially in more developed countries.
 Local healthcare packages for expats may include some very basic medical coverage, but those plans usually do not cover preventive healthcare expenses or give you access to advanced private care.
-With a tailored international health insurance from a company such as Cigna, expats can be covered internationally – including medical emergency evacuation and repatriation, preventive healthcare expenses, hospitalization and treatments, and medicines.
+With tailored international health insurance from a company such as Cigna, expats can be covered internationally with: medical emergency evacuation and repatriation, preventive healthcare expenses, hospitalization and treatments, and medicines.

 The peace of mind of knowing that you and your family have access to the best healthcare is very important for individual expatriates and their employers.
 If you have questions about our international medical insurance plans or you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.